f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

   for i in range(5):
     print("Iteration:", i)
   ```
-  - `While` Loops: The while loop is used to execute a block of code as long as a certain condition is true.
-The programmer must ensure that the condition eventually becomes false; otherwise, the loop will run indefinitely, resulting in an infinite loop.
+  - `While` Loops: The while loop is used to execute a block of code as long as a certain condition is `true`.
+  The programmer must ensure that the condition eventually becomes `false`; otherwise, the loop will run indefinitely, resulting in an infinite loop.
   Example:
   ```python
   count = 0